iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 4 reviews"/>
 </p>

+> This app is good for counting how many minutes you have walked, however it doesn't always recognize when you have reached your goals.<br> :date: __2021-04-14 15:48:42__

 > Very good at motivating me to walk briskly.
 Easy to use.
 Would like an average for the week to be given too It says my achievement is in line with Govt guidance and I can't see on the app what the Govt guidance is.
 A bit more background info would be helpful.
 But overall I like this app a lot.<br> :date: __2021-04-11 23:56:37__